 For derivatives used for hedging purposes, gains or losses on derivatives are deferred until the period in which the hedged transactions are recognized.
 Interest rate and currency swap contracts, which qualify for hedge accounting and meet specific matching criteria, are not measured at fair value.
-The net payment and recognized and included in interest expense, and hedged items denominated in a foreign currency are translated at the contracted rate (integral accounting).
+The net payment and receipt under the swap agreements are instead recognized and included in interest expense, and hedged items denominated in a foreign currency are translated at the contracted rate (integral accounting).